Visit us on Facebook

 Sunday Worship Services:

-Sunday Mornings: Divine Liturgy at 9:30 am
+Sunday Morning: Divine Liturgy at 9:30 am

-Weekday Worship Services During Lent:
+Weekday Worship Services:

-Wednesday Evenings: Presanctified Divine Liturgy at 6:00 pm
+Wednesday Evening: Paraklesis at 6:00 pm

 Help us preach the Gospel!